For more information on measles, visit the NHS Choices website.

 Before vaccination, measles was a very common childhood disease in Scotland and deaths attributable to measles were substantial.
 Following the introduction of measles vaccine in 1968 and the subsequent introduction of the MMR vaccine in 1988, the incidence of the disease has decreased dramatically.
 However, as Figure 1 shows, outbreaks still occur in under immunised populations.

 As shown in Figure 2, the annual number of laboratory-confirmed measles cases has been variable and there have been no cases of measles reported in Scotland since 2019.
-Numbers preceding this fluctuated with no cases in 2015, 26 in 2016, five laboratory-confirmed cases in 2017, all of which were imported or linked to an imported case within or outwith the UK
+Numbers preceding this fluctuated with no cases in 2015; 26 in 2016; five in 2017, and two in 2018.
+Cases in Scotland over this time were imported or linked to an imported case within or outwith the UK

 In 2019, 18 laboratory-confirmed cases of measles were reported.
 Of these, one case was acquired elsewhere within the UK, outwith Scotland; from which two further cases were subsequently identified.
 Seven cases were imported from outwith the UK, and resulted in two import-related cases in Scotland.
 The remaining six laboratory-confirmed cases of measles in Scotland were of unknown origin.
-However preliminary typing indicates the majority of these cases to be of the strain demonstrated for elsewhere in the UK and Europe, which reflects the shift to endemic transmission within the UK and across the continent.
+Preliminary typing indicates the majority of these cases to be of strains identified elsewhere in the UK and Europe, which reflects the shift to endemic transmission within the UK and across the continent.

 In highly vaccinated populations such as Scotland, rarely, individuals who have received two doses of MMR vaccine can develop symptoms following exposure to a measles case, but symptoms are usually attenuated and individuals are unlikely to be as infectious.
 No sustained further transmission occurred in Scotland, highlighting the success of the MMR vaccination programme and the importance of maintaining high vaccine uptake in Scotland.